floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Cases are Heard by Florida Juvenile Courts?

-- Violating county or city curfew
+• Violating the county or city curfew

 First-time status offender cases are usually diverted to local programs organized for Children in Need of Services (CINS) or Families in Need of Services (FINS) under the Florida Statute Chapter 984.
 These programs aim at guiding offending youths and preventing repeat offenses.
 Repeat offenders are placed in detention by the court.
-Felony cases and serious misdemeanors are routed through the adult criminal process and undergo a jury trial.
+Felony cases and serious misdemeanors are usually routed through the adult criminal process and undergo a jury trial.

 Who is Eligible to View Juvenile Records in Florida

-- Child's representing attorney
+• Child's representative attorney

 How to Find Juvenile Records in Florida